Frequently Asked Questions – Texas Family Law

 If my spouse earns more than I do, do I automatically get spousal support?

-No, you have qualify to get spousal support.
-Generally, if it is awarded, it’s for a limited time to allow one spouse to “get back on their feet” after the divorce and be able to support themselves again.
-In deciding spousal support, a judge will consider the length of the marriage, the health and age of each spouse, whether there was any domestic violence in the prior two years, the ability of each spouse to support themselves, the income of the primary contributor and the standard of living enjoyed during the marriage.
+No, spousal support is not automatic in Texas.
+You have qualify to get spousal support.
+Generally, if it is awarded, it's for a limited time to allow one spouse to “get back on their feet” after the divorce and be able to support themselves again.
+In deciding spousal support, a judge will consider the length of the marriage, the health and age of each spouse, whether there was any domestic violence in the prior two years, the ability of each spouse to support themselves, the minimum reasonable needs of the spouse asking for support, the income of the primary contributor and the standard of living enjoyed during the marriage.

 How much does a divorce cost?